Religion and Cremation

 The Greek Orthodox Archdiocese of America strongly opposes the act of cremation.
 The Church considers cremation to be the deliberate desecration and destruction of the purpose for which God has made and ordained the body.

-Jewish law takes a strong stance on cremation.
-Traditional Jewish law strictly forbids the cremation of anyone, requiring burial instead.
-The Jewish belief is that a body and soul will be reunited after death; therefore, a body is considered sacred and must be buried upon death.
+Traditional Jewish law strictly forbids cremation, requiring burial.
+The Jewish belief is that a body and soul will be reunited after death; therefore, a body is considered sacred and must be buried.

 There are exceptions to the rule.
 If someone has not been raised in the Jewish faith, or if they are cremated against their will, Jewish law allows for a proper Jewish funeral and burial to be given to the cremated remains.

 According to Jewish law, the remains of the deceased must be buried in the earth.
-This should happen as soon as death occurs, ideally on the same day of passing, but at least within a day or so.
-Embalming of the deceased is not performed, as the intent is for the body to be returned to dust from where it came.
+This should happen as soon as death occurs, ideally on the same day of passing, but within 24 hours.
+Embalming of the deceased is not performed, as the intent is for the body to be returned to dust from where it came, as it was created.
 After preparation for burial, the deceased is buried in a plain wooden casket, usually pine, without any metal, to help facilitate natural decomposition.

-As one of the few religions where cremation is viewed as an acceptable practice, Buddhists do not see cremation as being in conflict with the tenets of the religion.
+Buddhism is one of the few religions in which cremation is viewed as an acceptable practice.
+Buddhists do not see cremation as being in conflict with the tenets of the religion.

 Most Buddhists believe that life and death are part of a cycle of reincarnation, where the ultimate goal is to release the deceased person from all desires and notions of self, and to reach a state of enlightenment.

-Hinduism actually mandates cremation, called antim-sanskar (last rite) for the disposition of a believer’s earthly remains.
+Hinduism actually mandates cremation, called antim sanskar, or last rite, for the disposition of a believer’s earthly remains.

-Cremation presents the dead body as an offering to Agni, the Hindu god of fire, accompanied by a prayer to purify the deceased and lead them to a better life.
-Cremating the body also helps detach the subtle body from the gross body and enables the subtle body to pass on, instead of lingering around loved ones who are still alive.
+In cremation, Hindus believe, the body is presented as an offering to Agni, the Hindu god of fire, accompanied by a prayer to purify the deceased and lead them to a better life.
+Cremating the body also helps detach the subtle body, that of the mind and vital energies, from the gross body, that which is physical and mortal, and enables the subtle body to pass on, instead of lingering around loved ones who are still alive.

 In India, after a traditional Hindu cremation, the ashes are traditionally dispersed in the Ganges River in India.
-For the other Hindu believers around the world, if the cremation takes place outside of India, the family may arrange with various companies for shipment of the cremated remains to India, to be immersed in the Ganges River.
-Alternatively, Hindus are using other rivers as acceptable substitutes for the Ganges River.
+For other Hindus around the world, if the cremation takes place outside of India, the family may arrange with various companies for shipment of the cremated remains to India, to be immersed in the Ganges River.
+Alternatively, Hindus use other rivers as acceptable substitutes for the Ganges River.

 While cremation is the traditional choice for someone of the Hindu faith, saints, holy men and children are exempted from the requirement to be cremated.
 Saints and holy men are considered to have already achieved a degree of holiness and detachment from the body.
 Instead, they are buried in the lotus position.
-Children are also considered to have less of a detachment to the body as well.
+Children are also believed to be pure considered to have less and unattached from their bodies.